mstksg/inCode/copy/entries/functor-structures-1.md

 the past year or so is something that I can maybe call a "functor structure" design pattern.
-In this post we're going to be exploring the idea of enhancing normal data types with different types of functor structures step-by-step, by starting with a simple useful structure and enhancing it piece by piece.
+In this post we're going to be exploring the idea of enhancing normal data types with different types of functor structures step-by-step, by starting with a simple useful structure and enhancing it piece by piece in order to reap incremental benefits.
 This process reflects a lot of the way I personally work through these things --- I normally don't get the whole powerful structure all the way; instead I incrementally add things as I see how things fit together.

 We're going build the tools to describe a *data type schema*, which can represent algebraic data types --- sums and products.
 We'll start off just